sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 G and H is E and F respectively after being reapplied on the tip of master branch.
 Since E and F becomes detached heads they will eventually be garbage collected.

-It is recommended to **never do rebase on a public branch** for the reason that we destructively update the branch pointer to a totally new branch, which can cause problems down the line when syncing back with the public.
+It's recommended to **never do rebase on a public branch** for the reason that we destructively update the branch pointer to a totally new branch, which can cause problems down the line when syncing back with the public.

 ## sheep fetch and sheep push